 Jay-Z – “Magna Carta Holy Grail” (2013)

 Jay-Z had a partnership with Samsung.
 It was for the release of “Magna Carta Holy Grail” was a game-changer for the music industry.
+Naming it one of the best music marketing campaigns, would not be wrong.
 Samsung purchased one million copies of the album in advance.
 These were then made available as a free download to Samsung Galaxy users through a custom app.
 This bold move guaranteed Jay-Z an instant platinum certification.
 It also showcased the power of brand partnerships in the digital era.

 Taylor Swift – “1989” (2014)